Google's Push To Attract Girls To Programming - Good Or Misguided

 What feels wrong, though, is the impression that the people behind the initiative look at women as a different race, to be enticed in with shiny, pretty, “girly” things.
 Code is beautiful and enticing in its own right, there’s no need to put sequins and high heels on it to make it attractive.
 If the roles were reversed, would most developers be attracted by a campaign full of football jocks and wrestling?

-Perhaps the reason there are so few women in computer science is *because* the industry regards them as being an alien, pink-tinted, beings with nothing more on their mind that bracelets and dancing.
+Perhaps the reason there are so few women in computer science is *because* the industry regards them as alien, pink-tinted, beings with nothing more on their mind that bracelets and dancing.

 I took a computer science degree because programming is an amazing challenge and fantastic fun, with a side benefit that it leads to many career options.